How Are Joint Checking Accounts Treated in Bankruptcy?

 Joint Checking Accounts in Chapter 7 Bankruptcy

-In Chapter 7 bankruptcy, the bankruptcy trustee has the authority to seize your nonexempt assets for the benefit of your creditors.
-If you are filing an individual bankruptcy but have a joint checking account with another person, you must list it in your bankruptcy schedules as an asset even if the money belongs to the other account holder.
-If the entire account balance is exempt, you don't have to worry about the trustee going after any of the funds in the account.
+If you are filing an individual bankruptcy but have a joint checking account with another person, you must list it in your bankruptcy schedules as an asset, even if the money belongs to the other account holder.
+If the entire account balance is exempt, you don’t have to worry about the trustee going after any of the funds in the account.

 Most states have laws regarding ownership rights in joint accounts.
 In many states, ownership is determined based on who contributed the money.
 But other states presume that the money is owned equally unless you can prove otherwise.
-As a result, whether a bankruptcy trustee will seize a joint checking account depends on the exemption and property laws of your state and whether you can prove who owns the funds in the account.

 Community Property Exception

-If you live in a community property state, almost all property acquired by either spouse during the marriage is considered to be equally owned in its entirety by both spouses (regardless of who is on title).
-This means that if you have a joint checking account with your spouse, the trustee can typically go after all the nonexempt funds in the account even if your spouse contributed all of the money.
-Keep in mind that this also applies to your spouse's individual bank accounts if the court determines that they are community property and can be used to satisfy your debts.
+If you live in a community property state, almost all property acquired by either spouse during the marriage is considered equally owned by both spouses, regardless of who is on title.
+If you have a joint checking account with your spouse, the trustee can typically go after all the nonexempt funds in the account, even if your spouse contributed all the money.

 Get Professional Help